Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/research/ZAI_WEB_SEARCH_RAW_EVIDENCE_ANALYSIS.md

 Media:
 Date:

-The plan can be applied to coding tools such as Claude Code, Cline, and OpenCode, covering a wide range of development scenarios:.
+The plan can be applied to coding tools such as MiniMax-M2 Code, Cline, and OpenCode, covering a wide range of development scenarios:.
 ```

 **Key Observations:**